timchunght/nginx-dns-setup-rails/README.md

 So, don't copy and paste the ``nginx.conf`` but you may copy the ``default.conf`` after modifying it to your need.

 I hope this guide is helpful.
 In my example, I used mina to deploy my rails app.
-The location of the app, which is specified ``root /var/www/printatcu/current/public;`` should be similar who those of you who used capistrano.
+The location of the app, which is specified as ``root /var/www/printatcu/current/public;`` should be similar to those of you who used capistrano.